PreetikaKuls/Insight-MapMyCab/README.md

 <img src="https://github.com/PreetikaKuls/Insight-MapMyCab/blob/master/images/raw_data.png" alt="alt text" width="300" height="200">

 Real-Time:
-Since at this point, there is no API for obtaining real-time data for the cabs, the historical data set is played back to simulate real-time behavior.
+The historical data set is played back to simulate real-time behavior.

+#Data Processing Framework
+The following tools have been utilized for various part of the pipeline:

+#Live Demo:
+A Live Demo of the project is available here:
+Charts from sample batch queries available here: